What the students' union can do for you

 Time management, leadership and organisation are all the kind of skills you can develop from being in a society.

-“Once you join a society, there’s a good chance that you’ll be asked to help run an event, join the committee or become the all-important social sec,” says Smith.
+“Once you join a society, there’s a good chance that you’ll be asked to help run an event, join the committee or become the all-important social sec,” says Lydia.
 “All of these experiences help add to your time at university and build your transferable skills.”

-Becoming a key part of a society is about recognising that there’s more to uni that just your course.
+Becoming a key part of a society is about recognising that there’s more to uni than just your course.
 Yes, getting a good degree is hugely important, but developing your skills in more ways than just the academic is going to make you stand out once you’re looking for a job – as well as making you a more rounded person in general.
 You’ll learn how to prioritise, speak up and, perhaps most importantly, get out of your comfort zone and try new things.

 “Joining a society can make you more confident, sociable and well-rounded,” says Shakir.